austinbeaufort/home-on-the-range/README.md

 h.shuffle([1, 2, 3, 4, 5]) => // Randomly rearranges array. an example might be: [4, 1, 5, 3, 2]

+h.count([5, 5, 3, 7, 5], 5) => // => 4
+//Takes in an array and item as arguments.
+Counts how many times the item appears in the array and returns the count.

 ```

 Combined Usage Examples: